-For example, mobile phones are exempt and there is a low tax charge for cars with a low CO_2 emission.
-But be warned that the company car rules constantly change, with the electric car exemption having ceased in April 2015, and increases to the appropriate percentage of list price for all but ultra-low emission cars planned every year up to and including 2019/20.

-Having the benefit avoids higher rates of tax

-With a high value item such as a house, you would have to take out a large dividend to cover the purchase cost.
-This is likely to push you into higher rates of tax.
+The benefit is exempt from tax or For example, mobile phones (including smart phones) are exempt and there is a low tax charge for cars with a low CO_2 emission. only results in a low tax charge But be warned that the company car rules constantly change, with the electric car exemption having ceased in April 2015, and increases to the appropriate percentage of list price for all but ultra-low emission cars planned every year up to and including 2019/20.
+Having the benefit avoids higher rates of tax With a high value item such as a house, you would have to take out a large dividend to cover the purchase cost.
+This is likely to push you well into higher rates of tax.
 But if your company buys the house for your personal use, the amount of taxable benefit will be substantially lower.
-The benefit will continue to be charged each year, but it may be worthwhile if your income remains below the 45% additional rate of income tax.
+The benefit will of course continue to be charged each year, but it may be worthwhile if your income remains below the 45% additional rate of income tax.